 The Pump House at the north side of the Italian Gardens is designed in the style of an Italian villa.
 On the east side is a bronze statue of Edward Jenner, an English physician who introduced smallpox vaccinations.
 The statue was originally erected in Trafalgar Square but was moved here in 1862.

-Nearby, near the Long Water, is Queen Caroline’s Temple, a small eighteenth-century summer pavilion in neoclassical style.
-Just south of the temple is one of the park’s main cultural attractions: the Serpentine Gallery, a modern art gallery housed in a former tea pavilion.
+Nearby, near the Long Water, is Queen Caroline’s Temple , a small eighteenth-century summer pavilion in Neoclassical style.
+Just south of the temple is one of the park’s main cultural attractions: Serpentine South , a contemporary art gallery that opened in 1970 in a former tea pavilion.
+Its sibling Serpentine North – another contemporary art gallery – opened in 2013 on the other side of the lake.

 There are also several playgrounds in Kensington Gardens, the latest of which is the Diana, Princess of Wales Memorial Playground, which is themed around Peter Pan.

-Finally, the adorable Two Bears Fountain, with a sculpture of two bears hugging each other, can be found near the Italian Gardens.
+Finally, a little more to the west, stands the adorable Two Bears Fountain , with a sculpture of two bears hugging each other.
 It was erected in 1939 to celebrate the eightieth anniversary of the Metropolitan Drinking Fountain & Cattle Trough Association, which was founded to provide free drinking water for both citizens and animals.